cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 moodleBuild
 ```

 This command will run Moodle's build scripts (which may take some time) then copy the minified versions of your modules into the `amd/bin` directory.
 These are the versions that will be run on production servers, so it is **very important** that you not skip this step.
-Read Moodle's [Javascript Modules
+Read Moodle's [JavaScript Modules

 ### `templates/` Directory